-TWRP allows you to reset permissions the manner system needs it.
+TWRP allows you to reset permissions in the manner system needs them.
 Access the main menu, choose ‘Advanced’ then tap ‘Fix Permissions’ from the subsequent menu.

 Lastly, swipe the slider to the right and the applications will give permissions for their all folders automatically.